stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 ```

 This is a pattern that comes up often when working with
-indexed types: We can learn about the values of indices
+indexed types: We can learn about the values of the indices
-by pattern matching on a value of the type family.
+by pattern matching on the values of the type family.
 However,
-in order to come up with a value of the type family, we
+in order to return a value of the type family from a function,
-need to either know the values of the indices at compile
+we need to either know the values of the indices at compile
 time (see constants `ex1` or `ex3`, for instance), or we
-need to have access to the values of the indices, in
+need to have access to the values of the indices at runtime, in
-which case we can pattern match on them a learn from
+which case we can pattern match on them and learn from
-this, which constructor of the type family to use.
+this, which constructor(s) of the type family to use.

 ### Exercises